vlc-robot/polarnet/README.md

 2. Dataset Generation

-Option 1: Use our [pre-generated datasets](https://drive.google.com/drive/folders/1WvaopPRbQYDkIf5V_bFuetwISsu2ez9E?usp=drive_link) including the keystep trajectories and instruction embeddings for the three setups studied in our paper.
+Option 1: Use our [pre-generated datasets](https://drive.google.com/drive/folders/1WvaopPRbQYDkIf5V_bFuetwISsu2ez9E?usp=drive_link) including the keystep trajectories and instruction embeddings for the three setups studied in our paper and data for the 7 real robot tasks (17 variations).
 Using these datasets will also help reproducibility.

 We recommend downloading the data using [rclone](https://rclone.org/drive/).